Aliases for IL4 Gene

 GeneCards Summary for IL4 Gene

 IL4 (Interleukin 4) is a Protein Coding gene.
 Diseases associated with IL4 include Allergic Bronchopulmonary Aspergillosis and Schistosomiasis.
-Among its related pathways are Hematopoietic cell lineage and p70S6K Signaling.
-GO annotations related to this gene include cytokine activity and cytokine receptor binding.
+Among its related pathways are Immune response IFN alpha/beta signaling pathway and IL4-mediated signaling events.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and cytokine receptor binding.

 UniProtKB/Swiss-Prot for IL4 Gene